Cotton Bowl in Dallas, TX – July 6, 1975

-The Cotton Bowl in Dallas was the third stop for the Eagles on the “Rolling Stones Tour of the Americas ’75” under the big yellow and white tent.
-Prior to this Dallas show, the Eagles were at Arrowhead Stadium in Kansas City on June 6 and County Stadium in Milwaukee on June 8.
+The Cotton Bowl in Dallas was another stop for the Eagles on the “Rolling Stones Tour of the Americas ’75” under the big yellow and white tent.
+About 50,00 people came for this all-day rock concert held during the July 4 weekend.
+Temperatures were in the high 90s.
+Prior to this Dallas show, the Eagles were with the Stones at Arrowhead Stadium in Kansas City on June 6 and County Stadium in Milwaukee on June 8.

 The Cotton Bowl Stadium is a historic landmark that opened in 1930.